Why Ticket Deflection is a Bad Metric for Chatbots

 Remember: ticket deflection is solving an internal problem, but if it is not creating a better experience for the customer then it’s a bad goal.

 When a customer has a problem and comes to the support section on the website, ultimately you want them to walk away with their problem resolved.
-Whether that’s through finding the relevant information on site, using self-service, chatbots, or humans – it doesn’t matter.
+Whether that’s through finding the relevant information on site, using self-service, complex issues, chatbots, or humans – it doesn’t matter.

 So if you are trying to measure deflection as a reduction in tickets, you may not be capturing what really matters, which is ticket resolution.